mallamsiddiq/JSON-SNIFFER/README.md

 The script that performs the main logic is the main.py file contained as a class : Sniffer that takes in nothing by default but you can instantiate with a dict object if a deserialized json object is available. in this class is a method load(path) that takes in a path to json then deserializes and updates it to Sniffer.data.
 Also, I created a sniff() method that does the main sniffing logic and updates the Sniffer.data variable without wasting extraspace.

-so right inside the ./main_scripts/ directory you can run :
+so with python installed on your machine, right inside the ./main_scripts/ directory; you can run :

 		python -m unittest test